Kathryn A. Smith

 “Book, Body and the Construction of the Self in the Taymouth Hours,” in Negotiating Community and Difference in Medieval Europe: Gender, Power, Patronage, and the Authority of Religion in Latin Christendom, ed.
 Katherine Allen Smith and Scott Wells (Leiden: Brill, 2009), 173-204.

 “Chivalric Narratives and Devotional Experience in the Taymouth Hours,” in Negotiating Sacred and Secular in Medieval Art: Christianity, Islam, and Buddhism, ed.
 Alicia Walker and Amanda Luyster (Aldhershot, UK and Burlington, VT: Ashgate Publishers, 2009), 17-54.

-Tributes to Lucy Freeman Sandler: Studies in Illuminated Manuscripts (London and Turnhout: Harvey Miller Publishers, 2007) (editor, with Carol H. Krinsky)
+edited, with Carol H. Krinsky, Tributes to Lucy Freeman Sandler: Studies in Illuminated Manuscripts (London and Turnhout: Harvey Miller Publishers, 2007)

 “Accident, Play, and Invention: Three Infancy Miracles in the Holkham Bible Picture Book,” in Tributes to Jonathan J. G. Alexander: The Making and Meaning of Medieval and Renaissance Illuminated Manuscripts, Art & Architecture, ed.
 Gerald B. Guest and Susan L’Engle (Turnhout and London: Harvey Miller Publishers, 2006), 357-69.

 “Books of Hours,” in Women and Gender in Medieval Europe: An Encyclopedia, ed.
 Susan Mosher Stuard, Thomas Izbicki and Margaret Schaus (London: Routledge, 2006), 89-92.